Xiaoyu-Cil/Interaktive_Karte_Schuleinrichtungen_in_Chemnitz/README.md

 ## Usage

 ### Starting the Project
-To start the frontend project, use the following command: npm start To start the frontend project in development mode with nodemon, use: npm run dev To start the backend project, use the following command: npm start
+To start the project, use the following command: npm start To start the frontend project in development mode with nodemon, use: npm run dev To start the backend project, use the following command: npm start